kareembaher/notepad-application/README.md

 This repo is to create a Notpad web application with Kubernetes.

+## Description:
+Notepad is a simple Spring boot application, it stores the notes in a MySQL database instance.
+MySQL database needs to be up and running for notepad to work.
+It exposes the actuator endpoints as well as the /notes endpoint, which creates a note when it gets a POST request.
+The main goal is to run Notepad on a Kubernetes cluster (including MySQL).

+#### So, the plan will be as follows:
+- Build or notepad application.
+- Build a docker image out of this application
+- Create a deployment with 2 replicas for the Notepad application
+- Create 1 pod for Mysql database to store your notes

 ## Prerequsits:
 You will need to install the following:
 #### Maven: